EONRaider/violent-python3/README.md

   `argparse`.
 Because of that the main function was removed.
 An iteration control structure that was part of the `optparse` call in the original
     code was implemented in such a way that a new call to nmap was executed for each port scanned.
-The iteration was moved into the `nmap_scan ` function in order to prevent wasting cycles.
+The iteration was moved into the `nmap_scan` function to prevent wasting cycles.
 - `chapter02/ssh_command.py` had its initialization code moved into the `__main__` execution scope.
 The names of variables used in the outer scope that used to conflict with the names of parameters of functions were